The Complete Buyers Guide to Choosing the Best Air Purifier

 Well, there’s a body of research emerging which would seem to suggest that there’s a correlation between air quality and health.

-Poor air quality may have a detrimental effect both physiologically and psychologically; may impact negatively both on our physical and mental wellbeing and even your brain power.
+Poor air quality may have a detrimental effect on us both physiologically and psychologically – may impact negatively both on our physical and mental well-being and even our brain power.

 This may be more acute in people with pre-existing medical conditions such as allergies, neurological complaints or respiratory problems such as asthma.

 Sufferers of Multiple Chemical Sensitivity (MCS) may also find their condition aggravated by high (or even low) concentrations of chemicals in the indoor air.

 If you’ve never heard of MCS you can read a bit more about it here.
 It’s something which has been growing in recognition in recent years, and has led some organisations in the U.S. and Canada to adopt fragrance-free workplace policies.

 A full examination of all the medical evidence relating to air quality is beyond the scope of this article, but you can of course do some further research of your own if you so wish.

 To clarify at this point – nothing said here is in any way intended as a substitute for the advice of your own medical professional.
 Please always consult them if you have any specific questions or concerns.

 How Air Purifiers Can Help To Improve Indoor Air Quality